Mark Nugent

 Mark Nugent was a prolific British and Canadian filmmaker, digital artist and writer.

 Early life

-Born in Newcastle upon Tyne, UK, Nugent emigrated to Canada with his family when he was seven.
+He was born in Newcastle upon Tyne, UK, Nugent emigrated to Canada with his family when he was seven.

 Education

 Nugent received a BFA in Film Production from Concordia University.
 He went on to attend the School of the Art Institute of Chicago on scholarship and obtained a Master's in Fine Arts for Film Production.

 Career

 Nugent collaborated with a number of musicians (including Download, Dead Voices on Air, Coil, FAT, Nimrod, Hafler Trio, Bruce Gilbert, Vent du Mont Scharr and Elliott Sharp) to create experimental films and live presentations.
 He founded and toured with Roughage, a Montreal-based mixed-media performance group, and briefly worked for Chicago's H-Gun, producing commercial music videos.
 Until recently, his art was part of a genre that rarely attracted critical attention from anyone other than his peers.